Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 breaks.

 Specifically, 'tf.python.control_flow_ops = tf' does not work with the new versions of Keras and/or Tensorflow.
-I could not find out why, and it's really annoying.
+I could not find out why.

 In the future I would like to give the model more training examples and merge the validation pickle into one pickle with the training data, because I can split off